 Our journey: where are we now?

 Across the fashion and retail industry value chain, sustainability remains an issue.
 To this end, we have identified our sustainable priorities and initiatives since 2016 and ongoing.

-We are committed to a program to “Close the Loop and Build to Last”, designing for circularity and longevity.
-Our program initiatives include Product, Research and Organizational initiatives as follows:
+We are committed to a program to “Close the Loop and Build to Last,” designing for circularity and longevity.
+Our program initiatives include Product, Research, and Organizational initiatives as follows:

 “Making Sustainable Affordable” Market Research Survey

-Other than our small production house in Singapore, we run checks with our production vendors in Guangzhou and Batam to ensure fair working conditions for sewers.
+Besides our small production house in Singapore, we run checks with our production vendors in Guangzhou and Batam to ensure fair working conditions for sewers.